EPCCed/archer2-python-data-analysis/_episodes/02-system-overview.md

 ```

 > ## Jobs can't see your data?
-> If your jobs are having trouble accessing your data make sure you have placed it on Work
+> In this course we'll be using the data visualisation nodes in the `serial` partition and
-> rather than Home.
-Remember, the home file systems are not visible from the compute nodes.
+> these have access to both the home and work file systems.
+If you are using the compute
+> nodes in the `standard` partition for parallel work, you will need to remember that everything
+> needed for your job will have to be on work as home is not mounted.
+If your jobs are having
+> trouble accessing your data, this will be the first thing to check.
 {: .callout}

 You can view your work file system use and quota through SAFE in the same way as described